learn-academy-2019-charlie/ruby-assessment-jackmaldonado/ruby.md

 Choose one of these resources and go through the material (not for hours, only looking for around 10min of your time) then come back here and list a few new things you learned about Ruby.
+I chose tho look through "Ruby in 20 min"
+This is what I learned:
+-It was a good refresher on how ruby works
+-_FILE_ is something new I learned.
+It contains the name of the current file -.each is much more elegent than a for loop.
+This should be the way we always do it.